ries-lab/DECODE_Cloud_UserAPI/README.md

       - `EMAIL_SENDER_API_KEY`: API key to use the email sender.
       - `EMAIL_SENDER_SECRET_KEY`: API key secret to use the email sender.
 Can also be an AWS secret.
 3. Start the user-facing API with `uvicorn api.main:app --reload`.
+4. You can view the API documentation at `http://localhost:8000/docs`.

 ## Define runnable applications